-At St Cuthbert's it is the belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+At St Cuthbert's, it is the belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+High Quality Teaching (HQT) and other relevant provision through universal approaches is at the centre of how we approach all learning.
 We aspire to raise the aspirations of, and expectations, for all pupils with SEND.
 We will ensure that teachers are able to identify and provide for those pupils with special educational needs, allowing them to be included in all school activities.
-Our aim is to secure special educational provision for pupils for whom this is required, either through "reasonable adjustments" or by provision which is "additional to and different from" that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice 0-25 (2015):
+Our aim is to secure special educational provision for pupils for whom this is required, either through "reasonable adjustments" or by targeted provision which is "additional to or different from" that provided within the adapted curriculum to better respond to the four areas of need identified in the new Code of Practice 0-25 (2015):